Kitware/CMake/Help/command/file.rst

 Write ``<content>`` into a file called ``<filename>``.
 If the file does not exist, it will be created.
 If the file already exists, ``WRITE`` mode will overwrite it and ``APPEND`` mode will append to the end.
+Any directories in the path specified by ``<filename>`` that do not exist will be created.

-(If the file is a build input, use the :command:`configure_file` command to update the file only when its content changes.)
+If the file is a build input, use the :command:`configure_file` command to update the file only when its content changes.

 ------------------------------------------------------------------------------